 - The light blue line shows the total market cap of the 20% of firms in the cheapest quintile of price to sales sum to only $3.8 trillion in market cap

 We recently published a chart showing the market cap of stocks trading over 20x Price to Sales.
 We could have titled that “stocks trading at 2x the absurd, unlikely and impossible.”
-We update the chart below.
+We update the chart below for those trading on a bear market.
 Like the 10x price to sales chart above, we have seen the market cap of stocks over 20x sales gap higher as well.

 Let’s be blunt: history tells us that what you pay matters and a company with a market cap greater than 10x sales, much less 20x sales, well that is too much.
 You are likely to get shot to pieces in such investments over time.

 In the speculative chart of our 20x P/S piece, we showed that investing $1 in companies at 20x sales over the last 30+ years left you with about $2 today vs over $30 in the broad index!